Belitsoft > React Native vs Xamarin vs Ionic

 RN Memory Usage

-The mobile apps John built with React Native and Swift have almost identical physical appearance.
-As far as performance benchmarks are concerned, the React Native version used CPU less effectively (by over 10%), but benefited from GPU usage and occupied less memory than Swift.
+The mobile apps John built with React Native and Swift have an almost identical physical appearance.
+In terms of performance, the React Native app utilized the CPU less efficiently (over 10% more) but was better in GPU usage and consumed less memory compared to the Swift version.

 Xamarin (C#) vs Native (Objective-C and Java)